Maintenance perspectives - when and how

 I have only basic training (novice-level) in statistics as it relates to

 study design, but results like this suggest that sample size has to be

-especially when the treatment history varies.
+especially when the treatment history for eligible patients varies.

-design).
+design.
 Increasingly, we face this problem -- an inability to do

 sufficiently-powered studies because of the limited pool of patients that